FeatureBaseDB/featurebase/docs/query-language.md

 combinations for which the count is greater than 0.

 The optional `filter` argument takes any type of `Row` query (e.g. Row, Union, Intersect, etc.) which will be intersected with each result prior to returning the count.
 This is analagous to a WHERE clause applied to a relational GROUP BY query.

 The optional `limit` argument limits the number of results returned.
 The results are ordered, so as long as the data isn't changing, the same query will return the same result set.

+The optional `aggregate` argument takes a `Sum()` query which will be used to calculate the sum & count of each group.
+This is similar to using a `SUM()` in the SELECT clause of a relation GROUP BY query.

 Paging through results is supported by passing the `previous` argument to each of the `Rows` calls in the GroupBy.
 Take the last result from your previous